Simply The Best

 - Scoop out ½ cup plus 2 tsp of room temp coconut oil and add it to the small bowl.
 Melt the oil in the microwave and then set it aside to cool slightly.

 - Add 2 ⅓ cups of flour, 1 Tbsp baking powder, ½ tsp salt and ⅓ cup sugar to the bowl w/lemon zest and mix everything together with a fork.
 Set the ⅓ cup measure aside as you’ll use them again.
 Now it’s time to work kinda quickly with the cold ingredients.

 - Add 1 cup of frozen berries to the flour mixture and use the mixing spoon to disperse them throughout the dry ingredients.

 - Remove the milk/lemon juice mixture from the refrigerator and pour the melted coconut oil into the milk mixture while stirring with the fork.
-Keep stirring for about a minute.You’re looking to disperse the oil in little globules throughout the milk mixture.
+Keep stirring for about a 30 seconds to disperse the oil in little globules throughout the milk mixture.
 Next, wait for a minute and let the magic happen.
-The oil bits will harden as they cool.
-Once the clumping occurs, add the entire mixture to the bowl and gently mix everything together with the mixing spoon until you no longer see dry bits of flour.
+The oil bits will harden as they cool (pics in photo guide).
+Once the clumping occurs, give the mixture a stir and add it to the bowl.
+Gently mix everything together with the mixing spoon until you no longer see dry bits of flour.
 FYI – If after a minute or 2 the clumping never happens, no worries.
 They will still taste great.

 - Use the ⅓ cup measure to scoop out mounds of dough about 2 inches apart on the parchment lined baking sheet.
 Don’t smooth the tops.
 You want crunchy craggy edges and they will spread as they bake.